The 5Rs Framework, developed by the School of Education at Macquarie University, is embedded throughout your teacher education course.

 Teachers need to manage uncertain and complex issues and unexpected events when they arise in their career.
 We know teaching is challenging and demanding, however, it has been observed that teachers who thrive are able to draw on their personal resources and the social and structural supports around them.

-Experiences outside comfort zones and engaging in potentially unfamiliar Creative Arts learning might be daunting and challenging and this unit gives students a safe space to navigate this alongside peers and build confidence and resilience.
+This unit provides opportunities for students to collaborate and experiment with different perspectives and skills in creative work and exploration.
+Learning outside comfort zones and engaging in potentially unfamiliar Creative Arts experiences and learning might be daunting and challenging and this unit gives students a safe space to navigate this alongside peers.

 Teaching is about understanding multiple and changing ecologies of learning: individual students’ needs, the affordances of classroom spaces, student and teacher relationships, curriculum, research evidence, school culture, parental expectations, community demographics and needs, expectations of the profession, and government policy.
 Teachers must recognise and mediate these elements in their career, along with their own motivations and priorities, to make effective and impactful decisions that ensure quality student outcomes every day.

 This unit engages students in constant reflection in relation to their own artwork as well as the application of theories of creativity, and reflecting on how this relates to their creative arts practice with children.

 Teaching is a relational profession: great teachers make deep connections with students, parents and communities.
 Most of us remember a great teacher we had at school: not because of the content they taught, but because they were inspiring; because of the connection they made with us, their interest in us as an individual, their care for our wellbeing and success.

 This unit encourages students to explore their own creativity and meaningful learning experiences connected to young children and their contexts.

 Ready to learn